+For compression, contrast, and pixelation degradations, we apply the imagecorruptions library\footnote{\url{https://github.com/bethgelab/imagecorruptions/tree/master}} with the severity level set to 3.

-\begin{itemize}[leftmargin=1em] \item \textbf{Linguistic domain}: We utilize the DriveLM-NuScenes~\citep{sima2023drivelm} dataset to evaluate the models' ability to handle sentence style transformations (illustrative examples provided in Figure \ref{fig:lng-illus}).
-For this task, translations are constructed using GPT to generate inputs in various languages including Chinese (zh), Spanish (es), Hindi (hi), and Arabic (ar).
+\item \textbf{Linguistic domain}: We utilize the DriveLM-NuScenes~\citep{sima2023drivelm} dataset to evaluate the models' ability to handle sentence style transformations.
+For this task, translations are constructed using GPT to generate inputs in various languages, including Chinese (zh), Spanish (es), Hindi (hi), and Arabic (ar).
 This approach ensures a diverse range of syntactic and semantic structures, testing the models' adaptability to different linguistic contexts.
-Additionally, we assess the models' robustness against word-level perturbations by inducing semantic-preserving misspellings in the input queries. \end{itemize}

-In addition, we also assess the models' ability of OOD detection by appending the prompt \texttt{If you have not encountered relevant data during training, you may decline to answer or respond with ‘I don’t know.’} to the original input query and evaluate the models' abstention rates.
+Additionally, we assess the models' robustness against word-level perturbations by inducing semantic-preserving misspellings in the input queries. \end{itemize} In addition, we also assess the models' ability of OOD detection by appending the prompt \texttt{If you have not encountered relevant data during training, you may decline to answer or respond with ‘I don’t know.’} to the original input query and evaluate the models' abstention rates.

-\textbf{Results.} Figure \ref{fig:Scene_robustness} shows the overall performance of the evaluated VLMs in terms of robustness.
-It is evident that DriveVLMs exhibit significant robustness issues, performing notably worse than generalist models.
-Specifically, our key findings are as follows: